bansan85/cmake-library/README.md

 ## CMakeLists.txt

-All interesting data in this POC are in CMakeLists.txt files in `library` folder.
-The other folders are just a clone of this folder to show that everything is well configured for the worst scenario.
+All interesting data in this POC are in `CMakeLists.txt` files in `library` folder.
+The other folders are just a clone of this folder to show that everything is working well for the worst scenario.

 You need to know the basics of CMake.
 The whole [official tutorial](https://cmake.org/cmake/help/latest/guide/tutorial/index.html) is perfect.